-Energise system to heat-up cylinder unit.
-Open the most distant tap and confirm that hot water is smoothly delivered.
 The indoor cylinder unit is UNVENTED.
-Under UK law the system MUST be serviced once a year by a qualified individual.
+Under UK law\ the system MUST be serviced once a year by a qualified individual.
 Servicing and maintenance of the outdoor unit should only be done by a Mitsubishi Electric trained technician with relevant qualifications and experience.
 Any electrical work should be done by a tradesperson with the appropriate electrical qualifications.
-Any maintenance or
+Any maintenance or At no time should the system be operating with the safety devices by-passed or plugged.
+DIY' fixes done by a non-accredited person could invalidate the Warranty and/or result in damage to the cylinder unit and injury to the person.

-'DIY' fixes done by a non-accredited person could invalidate the Warranty and/or result in damage to the cylinder unit and injury to the person.
-Building regulations - England & Wales Part G3, Scotland P3, Northern Ireland P5.
+\ Building regulations - England & Wales Part G3, Scotland P3, Northern Ireland P5.